bmsrikanth10/word-representations/README.md

 # word-representations
-Exploring Word Representations using Bag of Words and Glove representation
+Exploring Word Representations

+Run the "run.py" file to train the model using GloVe and BoW representation.